cloudbiskuit/notefort/README.md

    ./delete-backend-resources.sh
    ```

+Ensure AWC CLI is configured on your system before running this script.

 ### Application - Install
-This workflow Installs the Helm Chart of the application.
+This workflow Installs the application Helm chart.
 The `URL` will be provided in the terminal output after the Workflow completes.

 **Note**: The Helm chart is ready for multiple instances of the application (e.g., development and production).

 ### Application - Decommission
-This workflow gracefully scales down and prepares services for removal, and it uninstalls the application from the Kubernetes cluster.
+This workflow performs the following Steps:
+- Delete HPA to prevent it from scaling up Pods.
+- Scale down stateless services.
+- Gracefully stop RabbitMQ service.
+- Prepare MySql statefulsets for for graceful shutdown and scale them down.
+- Uninstall the application Helm chart.

 ## Proof of Concept (PoC)
 This section provides a demonstration of Notefort successfully deployed on AWS EKS, confirming the end-to-end setup from infrastructure provisioning to application deployment.